teris-io/longpoll/README.md

 [![Build status][buildimage]][travis] [![Coverage][codecovimage]][codecov] [![API documentation][godocimage]][docs]

-# Long polling library for the Go language
+# Long polling library for Go

 The [Go][go] library `go-longpoll` (package `longpoll`) provides an implementation of the long polling mechanism of the [PubSub][pubsub] pattern.
 Although the primary purpose of the